 preparations.
 First, the area should be as dry as possible.
 When cleaning Pomeranian eyes, use either a makeup pad or cotton cloth and wipe the stains dry.
 Don’t use tissues or other wood-based products.

 If your dog is comfortable with it, you should trim the hair around his eyes with blunt-tipped scissors.
-Trimming makes it easier to apply coconut oil to his skin and make it work more efficiently on yeast and bacteria.
+Trimming makes it easier to apply coconut oil to his skin and makes it work more efficiently on yeast and bacteria.

 But you need to be careful not to hurt your Pom accidentally.
 Don’t do it if he struggles or squirms.